ArthurChiao/arthurchiao.github.io/_posts/2019-04-17-ctrip-network-arch-evolution.md

 resources outside mainland China.

 Building overseas private cloud is not practical, as the designing and building process will take too much time.
-So we chose to purchase public cloud resources, and integrate them to our private cloud infra, turning CDOS into a hybrid cloud platform.
+So we chose to purchase public cloud resources, deploy and manage our own K8S clusters (rather than using vendor-managed clusters, e.g. AWS EKS [10]) and integrate them to our private cloud infra, turning CDOS into a hybrid cloud platform.
 CDOS API will abstract out all vendor-specific details, and provide a unified API to our internal customers/systems.

 This work involves networking solutions on public cloud platforms.